jonasblunck/ccm/README.md

 ```

 ## Platforms
-CCM is built in C#, targetting .NET Core 3.1 and as such runs on Windows, Mac, etc.
+CCM is built in C#, targetting .NET Core 3.1 and as such runs on Windows, Mac and other platform supported by .NET Core.

 ## Building the code